S E A R C H ( wut r u lookng fr)

 1: G(ossip)/Acc

-As I pointed out in my recent ode to Robin Mackay's love of McDonalds, I'm getting back to the roots of this blog - crudely filtering irrelevant and abominable low-pop-culture artifacts through poorly understood high-culture theory for the entertainment of a small most likely imaginary internet audience.
+As I pointed out in my recent ode to Maya's love of McDonalds, I'm getting back to the roots of this blog - crudely filtering irrelevant and abominable low-pop-culture artifacts through poorly understood high-culture theory for the entertainment of a small most likely imaginary internet audience.

 In other words, I spend too much time explaining online jokes - memes as the kids say - to people who who didn't ask.